-This is part of a four-part series on flamenco, an art form that was named to UNESCO’s Representative List of intangible cultural heritage items in 2010.
+This is the third piece in a four-part series on flamenco, an art form that was named to UNESCO’s Representative List of intangible cultural heritage items in 2010.
 The criteria for that designation requires that the practice must be transmitted from generation to generation, providing communities with a sense of identity and continuity.
 It is something traditional that is passed on from the past but is also alive and constantly evolving.

 This series is intended to share my experience of flamenco as embodying Andalusia’s heart and soul, with its people as a prism, offering glimmers of the art’s history and future.
 This installment in the series focuses on the fashion aspect of flamenco, the art form’s accoutrements, such as castanets and cajons, and the concept of sello proprio. —MP

 The taxi driver inserted a cd into the player on his dashboard and the car flooded with the evocative sounds of flamenco guitar.
-The music offered a fitting score for our drive toward the studio of bailaor Antoñete in La Macarena.
+The music offered a fitting score for our drive toward the studio of renowned flamenco dancer, or bailaor, known simply as Antoñete, located in the neighborhood of La Macarena.
 As I watched the barrio’s street lamps begin to twinkle in the dusk, the husky voice of a singer rose in a melancholy melody to the chords.